-Business case of building a new service or product should include its communication budget as well.
+The business case of building a new service or product should include its communication budget as well.
 Not only making it.

 Most new ideas came not from marketing people but from engineers as they build things.
 We love and appreciate engineers but they are not the best people when it comes to communicate and let people know what they built.
 Therefore many innovations went and still go today unnoticed.
-Besides engineers even Private Equity people and Venture Capitalists are not good at this either.
+Besides engineers, even Private Equity people and Venture Capitalists are not good at this either.

 Most of the time when there is a budget, the way it is communicated is also very ineffective.
 As it is an innovation, it is new to the people.
-A new product usually comes with several features not one.
-People who built it want to communicate and show the features.
+A new product usually comes with several features, not one.
+People who built it wanted to communicate and show the features.
 Most innovations are introduced like advertorials rather than simple ads.
 They are packed with all the new features.
 If a product doesn’t have one killer functionality but has several, then the best way is to communicate one by one rather all in one.

-Yet in today’s world no one should assume that a wonderful product will sell itself.
+Yet in today’s world, no one should assume that a wonderful product will sell itself.

 Timing: The second and even more important reason why many innovations fail is the timing.
 When is the best time to introduce a brand new product or service?

-The answer is very clear: when you can build eco systems around it.
+The answer is very clear: when you can build ecosystems around it.
 What is an ecosystem?

 Lotus 123 was the first spreadsheet for the PCs which enabled a normal person without programming skills to utilize PCs abilities.
-That’s how PCs started to be really a“personal”computer and sales just went off the roof.
+That’s how PCs started to be really a“personal” computer and sales just went off the roof.

-Contactless POS terminals only now are mandate by Visa Europe and MasterCard and will become the norms in couple of years.
+Contactless POS terminals only now are mandated by Visa Europe and MasterCard and will become the norms in a couple of years.
 Consumers don’t want to go through the hassle at the point of sale and feel insecure to search for a contactless terminal.
 When we replaced all POS terminals at the biggest supermarket chain and changed all the process to start the transaction by tapping the card, 80% of all Migros Money Card transactions became contactless in Turkey.
 Apple Pay will struggle until 51% of all terminals in the US are contactless.
 (There are 12 million terminals in the US and one million of them are contactless as of June 2015).